Nanaia Mahuta: 2023

 In response to the 2023 Turkey–Syria earthquake, Mahuta announced that New Zealand would be contributing NZ$1.5 million to assisting the International Red Cross and Red Crescent Movement's (IFRC) responses in Turkey and Syria.

-On 5 February 2023, Nanaia Mahuta visited India and conducted bilateral talks with Indian Foreign Minister S. Jaishankar.
-The talks centered around taking the bilateral relationship to the next level, including exploring future economic relationship, cooperation in the International Solar Alliance, improved air connectivity and private sector collaboration.
+On 5 February 2023, Mahuta visited India and conducted bilateral talks with Indian Foreign Minister S. Jaishankar.
+The talks centred around taking the bilateral relationship to the next level, including exploring future economic relationship, cooperation in the International Solar Alliance, improved air connectivity and private sector collaboration.
 She also promoted New Zealand's education, trade and tourism sector.